UnnatMalik/CalcPy/README.md

-CalcPy
-this is the user interface of the design and the logic behind it yet to be coded :)
+This is a functioning Calculator made in python with the help of Flet module